A woodland with a great variety of wildlife and beautiful carpets of bluebells each spring.

 Most of our nature reserves that are accessible to the public are open.
 Lower Smite Farm remains closed and The Moors at Upton Warren Wetland Reserve is only open via a booking system (see below).

 Thanks to the National Lottery Heritage Fund’s Emergency Fund we are now able to re-open The Moors at Upton Warren for two days a week for members.
 Please see our What’s On pages for details on how to book.
 Please comply with our system in order to allow us to continue opening Upton Warren.

 Due to limited parking at The Knapp and Papermill nature reserve, please limit your visits.

 Hides at Feckenham Wylde Moor and Broadway Gravel Pit remain closed.

 If you visit our reserves, please maintain social distancing and be considerate to our staff, volunteers, other visitors and the wildlife.
-You can do this by trying to avoid narrower paths that have the potential to make social distancing difficult without damaging path-side flowers and ground-nesting bird nests.
+You can do this by trying to avoid narrower paths that have the potential to make social distancing difficult without damaging path-side habitat and wildlife.

 Please read our full coronavirus statement.

-Worcestershire Wildlife Trust owns and manages more than 75 amazing places for wildlife.
+We own and manage more than 75 amazing places for wildlife.
 You are welcome to visit most of these to immerse yourself in the beauty of nature and the wonders of Worcestershire's wildlife.
 Almost 30, however, are true wildlife havens (not listed on our website) and can only be visited for research purposes with special permission from the Trust.
 To help us look after all these fabulous places and to discover more about the wildlife that lives there, why not become a member.